 Digital vs. paper records

-Many kitchens still work with paper lists.
-The disadvantages:
+Many kitchens still rely on paper lists.
+The drawbacks:

-- During inspection you have to search through stacks of paper
+- During inspections you must dig through paper stacks

 - Automatic storage and backup